 The participation rate of project farmers to different trainings has a direct impact on the adoption rate of Kounouz variety in the studied areas.
 So far, this rate reflects the involvement degree of the beneficiaries in the project.
 Treatment group 3 for the head of the households and treatment group 4 for women registered the highest rates of participation to trainings (40.85% and 41.4% respectively).
-The current attendance of farmers to trainings in general does not exceed the 50% for the Tunisian agricultural sector.
+The current attendance of farmers to trainings in general does not exceed the 50% for the Tunisian agricultural sector (i.e. all AVFA trainings).
 Various reasons can explain the high level of absenteeism of farmers to trainings such as the lack of direct incentives compared to the other development projects.
 The majority of HH heads are working outside the farming zone and they cannot participate to all the project trainings.
 Some farmers have other concerns on the day of the training like the harvest of olives while other few small farmers prefer working and earning money than doing trainings, etc.

-Lesson Learned 3: Concerning the extension methods, the field visit (with an intermediate cost) especially done in the similar areas is more preferred than the training (with a high cost) and the text message (with a very low cost).
+Lesson Learned 4: Concerning the extension methods, the field visit (farmer to farmer visit and visits to the Tunisian research station where Kounouz barely variety was grown with the full technical package), evaluated with an intermediate cost, especially done in the similar areas is more preferred than the training (with a high cost) and the text message (with a very low cost).
 In fact, this is the case for most of project farmers.
 However, these extension methods are complementary and encourage the project's farmers to adopt the project implemented innovative technologies.

-Lesson Learned 4: In terms of cost, the government can choose according to the available budgetary resources between having a high level of technology adoption with the highest cost of trainings (Adoption rate of Kounouz for T3 in 2018 was 35% with a total cost of trainings estimated to 918.1 TND - around 317.98 US\$ per person) or having a lower technology adoption rate with a lower cost of trainings (Adoption rate of Kounouz for T4 in 2018 was 24.5% with a total cost of trainings estimated to 540.6 TND - around 187.22 USS\$ per person, Adoption rate of Kounouz for T1 in 2018 was 22.6% with a total cost of trainings estimated to 229.3 TND - around 79.41 US\$ per person).
+Lesson Learned 5: In terms of cost (Table 2), the government can choose according to the available budgetary resources between having a high level of technology adoption with the highest cost of trainings (Adoption rate of Kounouz for T3 in 2018 was 35% with a total cost of trainings estimated to 918.1 TND - around 317.98 US\$ per person) or having a lower technology adoption rate with a lower cost of trainings (Adoption rate of Kounouz for T4 in 2018 was 24.5% with a total cost of trainings estimated to 540.6 TND - around 187.22 USS\$ per person, Adoption rate of Kounouz for T1 in 2018 was 22.6% with a total cost of trainings estimated to 229.3 TND - around 79.41 US\$ per person).